Login

 Quercetin and Zinc:

 Quercetin has been shown to enhance the absorption and effectiveness of zinc.
 Zinc is an essential mineral that plays a critical role in immune function, wound healing, and DNA synthesis.
 When taken together, quercetin and zinc can have a synergistic effect on immune function and overall health.
+This is the primary reason why ImmuneX365 contains Quercetin but as you can see, it has many other benefits as well.

 Conclusion: